 - Add a poppy seed or piece of a currant for eyes (I used pieces of currants- not the entire currant)

-- Let rise for 5 minutes, then place the doves in a preheated oven for 10 minutes.
+- Then palce the doves in preheated oven and bake for 10 mintues.

 - Return to the oven for another 10 minutes.